JBostroem96/indieProject/timeLog.md

 Task: Worked in this week's activities and exercise
 Hours: 5.

-Date: 03/08/24
+Date: 03/08/24<br>
-Task: Completed this week's exercise and gave prof dev feedback
+Task: Completed this week's exercise and gave prof dev feedback<br>
 Hours: 3.